Solar powered generator

 Your appliances cannot be simultaneously powered by solar and mains.
 You will need a change over switch with a neutral between the sources of power; this saves a lot of hassle.

-There's only one option if you are going to build a solar powered generator, and that's to buy LED light bulbs.
-Light Emitting Diodes.
-But it's a step you should be taking anyway.
+There's only one option if you are going to build a solar powered generator, and that is to buy LED light bulbs.
+But it is a step you should be taking anyway.
 Very soon you will not be able to purchase incandescent globes.
 They use far too much energy and have a limited life span.

-Do NOT get into CF globes.
-Compact Fluorescent.
-They do use much less energy than incandescent, about three times that of LEDs, but they contain very toxic mercury (and break very easily in your fingers whilst fitting them), and new research is coming out about skin cancer from their light.
+Do not get into CF globes; that stands for Compact Fluorescent.
+They do use much less energy than incandescent, about three times that of LEDs but they contain very toxic mercury; and break very easily in your fingers whilst fitting them.
+New research is coming out about skin cancer from their light frequency.

 This light fitting above my computer will take three globes.
-But it's so bright that I've fitted only two 3W globes, one yellow and the other bright white I've pointed to the ceiling.
-It's far too bright pointing straight down.
-6W providing more light than a 60W incandescent globe; it's the future.
+But it's so bright that I have fitted only two, one yellow and the other bright white I have pointed to the ceiling.
+It is far too brillian pointing straight down.
+6W providing more light than incandescent globe; the future is here.

-But beware.
-LED light is different; brighter, harsher.
-You have to get used to it, use different light fittings, especially those with a lamp shade; soft white is available.
+But beware because LED light is different; brighter and harsher.
+You have to get used to it; try different light fittings, especially those with a lamp shaded.
+Soft white is available.

-Bernard Preston has had a lot of fun building this solar powered generator; it's an hour before dawn and I'm typing this using the sun's energy stored in batteries, regulated using maximum power point tracking, inverted and turned into 220V alternating current electricity.
+Bernard Preston has had a lot of fun building this solar powered generator; it is an hour before dawn and he is typing this using the sun's energy stored in batteries, regulated using maximum power point tracking, inverted and turned into 220V alternating current electricity.
 110V options exist too obviously.

 You must know some basic physics including how diodes work; it's not rocket science but grasping the fundamentals before making a start is vital.

 Bernard Preston is an Apple fan for numerous reasons, but not least because they use less than half the energy of a PC.
-Steve Jobs was adamant becuase of the noise the fan makes; it did mean the early Apples overheated.
-Roughly 150W vs 350W; anyone using a solar powered generator has to look at ways of using devices that draw less current, especially at night when there's no incoming solar power.
+Steve Jobs was adamant because of the noise the fan makes; it did mean their early computers overheated.
+Anyone using a solar powered generator has to look for devices that draw less current, especially at night when there's no incoming solar power.

 If you also have a wind turbine or a hydroelectric device, that's another matter.
 Bernard Preston has neither.

-And so you can use your Solar powered generator to power any number of appliances, especially when the sun is bright.
-We run the fridge, two in fact, the washing machine on cold wash, and the dish washer using hot water from the Solar geyser.
-More about that on another page, but just to say, the water temperature is extremely hot, 80 degrees C and more on a bright summer's day, from the solar geyser.
+And so you can use your solar powered generator to drive any number of appliances, especially when the sun is bright.
+We run the fridge, two in fact, and the dish washer using hot water from the Solar geyser.
+More about that on another page, but just to say, the water temperature is extremely high, 80 degrees C and more on a bright summer's day.

 But yes, we are careful.
 You don't leave the TV on all day, you put your computer to sleep when not in use, and the iron?
 Well, that was ditched an age ago.
-A wood stove for heating, a gas stove for cooking, solar energy for hot water, and no air con.
+A wood furnace for heating, an induction stove for cooking and vacuum tubes for hot water; and no air con during the night.

 Good luck, have lots of fun.
 I have.
 Except for climbing around in the ceiling putting in new cables.
-That wasn't fun!
+That was hard work!

 Installation of the panels

-If you possibly can, build your arrays of solar panels on the ground where it's easy to adjust them for summer and winter but often this is impossible in a built up area because of limited space and shading.
+If you possibly can, build your arrays of panels on the ground where it is easy to adjust them for summer and winter but often this is impossible in a built up area because of limited space and shading.
 Installation of PV panels for your solar generator isn't really difficult, if you have two right hands.

 Wind turbines